yjkedwards/circRNAFlow/quick_start_2/README.md

 For the circatlas file see an example file in [lumacaftor_small_test_data.circrnaflow.tar.gz](https://zenodo.org/records/7339842/files/lumacaftor_small_test_data.circrnaflow.tar.gz).
 Newer data may be available later at the CircAtlas website: [here](https://ngdc.cncb.ac.cn/circatlas/).

 For KEGG, used in ClusterProfiler use the organism code "hsa" for human for example or "mmu" for mouse.
 The example data here is human.
 The kegg_db file is a CSV file of geneID to KEGG ID.
+Additionally, a header row is expected in the file with the header values being "SYMBOL" and "KEGG_GENE_ID".
 See the file in  [lumacaftor_small_test_data.circrnaflow.tar.gz](https://zenodo.org/records/7339842/files/lumacaftor_small_test_data.circrnaflow.tar.gz) for an example.

 For CRAFT we setup data/files as the [CRAFT page](https://github.com/annadalmolin/CRAFT) suggests.
+Data includes a formatted BLAST database (for beRBP), a reference genome, and possibly an AGO sites file.
+See the CRAFT page for additional details.
 Editing of the params.txt may be desired to customize settings.

-For deeptarget a copy of the mirbase FASTA was downloaded and is used.
+For deeptarget a copy of the [mirbase](https://mirbase.org/download/) FASTA was downloaded and is used.